pozi/GIS-on-a-Stick/README.md

 # GIS-on-a-Stick

-Kickstart your next Geographic Information System project with a USB flash drive containing open source GIS software and free data.
+*Note: GIS-on-a-Stick is no longer a maintained project.
+We are no longer posting out free USB drives of GIS-on-a-Stick.
+We apologise for any inconvenience.*

-GIS-on-a-stick contains the robust QGIS software and Vicmap data in a self-contained spatial database.
+GIS-on-a-Stick is a USB flash drive containing the open source QGIS software and free Vicmap data in a self-contained spatial database.
+It was designed as a quickstart for projects that could benefit from GIS software and Victorian Government data.

 GIS-on-a-Stick was launched at the Newtech Conference in Ballarat on March 2014: http://slid.es/simonokeefe/gis-on-a-stick